MC542767 – (Updated) SharePoint 2013 workflow retirement

 Summary:

-SharePoint 2013 workflows will be retired with new tenants affected from April 2, 2024, and existing tenants from April 2, 2026.
-Organizations should transition to Power Automate or other solutions, prepare users, and utilize resources like the Microsoft 365 Assessment tool for migration.
+SharePoint 2013 workflows will be disabled for new tenants starting April 2, 2024, and fully retired for all tenants on April 2, 2026.
+Organizations must migrate to Power Automate or other solutions, notify users, and prepare support teams accordingly.
+No extensions will be offered beyond this date.

 Details: